IBT Media

-IBT Media is an American global digital news organization owned by followers of religious leader David Jang.
+IBT Media is an American global digital news organization owned by supporters of religious leader David Jang.
 It publishes the International Business Times and Medical Daily, among others.

 History

 IBT Media is a privately held company co-founded in 2006 by Etienne Uzac and Johnathan Davis.
 It is headquartered in New York City, in the Hanover Square neighborhood of Lower Manhattan.

 The company achieved profitability by 2010, with much of its revenue coming from advertising.
 In 2011, the company relocated to Newsweeks former offices in Lower Manhattan.
 The following year, the International Business Times was reincorporated as IBT Media, becoming the parent company to IBTimes, and it also launched Bizu, a video web portal and platform.

 In 2013, IBT Media broadened its portfolio with the launch of Medical Daily, HollywoodTake, and Latin Times.
 That same year, the company acquired Newsweek from IAC.
 In 2014, IBT Media reported revenue of about US$21 million and a profit of approximately US$500,000.
 Newsweek also returned to print in 2014 and soon after became profitable.

 The company also undertook digital redesigns and optimization of both Newsweek and International Business Times websites in 2015, improving mobile responsiveness and user experience.
 In November 2016, IBT Media launched Newsweek International, consolidating its European and Asian editions under a unified brand based in London.

 By 2017, the company had rebranded as Newsweek Media Group.
 In 2018, IBT Media spun off Newsweek into a separate company, making it a fully independent entity, while the remainder of the business continued as IBT Media.